$RO(C_2\times C_2)$-graded cohomology ring of a point and applications: Introduction

-The cohomology classes in this theorem are the same as those used in Theorem \ref{1st}. \end{theorem} Moreover, for both $RO(C_2\times \Sigma_2)$ graded cohomologies of a point and $E_{\Sigma_2}C_2$ we determine all the levels of their corresponding cohomology Mackey functor.
-Besides the results of Section 3, the proof of the Theorem \ref{2nd} and the appendix of this paper contain a study of some multiplicative properties of the $C_2\times \Sigma_2$-topological isotropy cofiber sequence.
+The cohomology classes in this theorem are the same as those in Theorem \ref{M1} via Theorem \ref{vanishing}.
+This is Theorem \ref{cEC}. \end{theorem} Besides the results of Section 3, the proof of the Theorem \ref{2nd} and the appendix of this paper contain a study of some multiplicative properties of the $C_2\times \Sigma_2$-topological isotropy cofiber sequence.
 Also, in \cite{DV1} we proved that the ring in Theorem \ref{2nd} contains as a subring the Borel motivic cohomology of real numbers (indexed by virtual representations).
 In Remark \ref{Breal} we discuss some particularities of this embedding.